kevingomes17/ios-swift-soup-chef/README.md

 ```
 [View in Source](x-source-tag://donate_order)

 - Note: Don’t donate intents handled by your Intent App Extension.
-Siri  already knows about those intents and will consider them when predicating suggestions in the future.
+Siri already knows about those intents and will consider them when predicting suggestions in the future.

 ## Handle Shortcuts